Minority government: History

 Finally, the last successful attempt was made in 2020 to fight the COVID-19 crisis.
 While the negotiations have been stalled since the last elections on 26 May 2019, the coronavirus crisis has brought down the cards.
 A sort of national union to which the N-VA does not, however, adhere, the Vlaams Belang and the PTB decided to give its confidence to the Wilmès II government in order to give it full powers and, above all, democratic legitimacy to deal with the health crisis.

 Advantages and disadvantages

 As with day-to-day business, the minority government provides a flexible institutional response in times of crisis that allows the state to continue to function and to be able to carry out its essential tasks.
-However, unlike current affairs, the action of a minority government is not locked to current affairs, day-to-day business or urgent decisions.
+However, unlike a majority government, the action of a minority government is not locked to current affairs, day-to-day business or urgent decisions.
 It benefits from the fullness of its competences since it is constituted on the basis of a democratic decision which grants it de facto a certain democratic legitimacy.

 The main disadvantage of minority government by the elected assembly is that it can be instituted without a majority of the members of Parliament having voted in favour of it, but that, on the other hand, a majority of the members of the assembly is required to dismiss it (76 minimum).

+Czech Republic

+There were several cases of minority governments in the history of the Czech Republic.

+First case was Second Cabinet of Václav Klaus (1996–1998) which consisted of ODS, KDU-ČSL and ODA.
+Deputies of ČSSD agreed to not appear in parliament during the vote of confidence and the government was thus voted in with confidence.
+Towards the end of 1997, cabinet resigned in connection with accusations of funding irregularities in the ODS.

+Second case is the Cabinet of Miloš Zeman (1998–2002) that governed from 1998 to 2002.
+It was established by the so-called Opposition Agreement.
+It was a minority government of the Czech Social Democratic Party (ČSSD) supported by the Civic Democratic Party (ODS).

+First Cabinet of Mirek Topolánek (2006–2007) was minority government of the Civic Democratic Party (ODS) and non-partisans.
+On 3 October 2006 the cabinet did not pass through Confidence and supply in Chamber of Deputies of the Parliament of the Czech Republic by 96 to 99.

+First Cabinet of Andrej Babiš (2017–2018) consisted of ANO 2011.
+On 16 January 2018 the cabinet failed a confidence vote in the Chamber of Deputies of the Czech Republic, by 78 to 117.
+It was replaced by Second Cabinet of Andrej Babiš (2018-2021) which was minority coalition government consisting of ANO 2011 and Czech Social Democratic Party (ČSSD) which was supported by Communist Party of Bohemia and Moravia (KSČM).